net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

 ## News

+As from 2025-0509:1330z, Forum is down again. 😬 It's all I can say for now, this month I'm not scraping Forum yet.

 Forum's was down since 2024-1016, but **finally** came back to life at 2024-1028.

 Forum was down again in January 22th and 23th 2025, coming back for good on 24th.